 related to the Enneagram.
 Anyone interested in how this tool can be used to help on the spiritual journey is welcome.

 Dates: 2nd Wednesday of each month, noon – 1:00 pm

 Men’s Bible Study

-We are a small group of men who gather to read scripture and apply it to our lives.
+A small group for men to gather, read scripture and apply it to their lives.
 People with any level of exposure to scripture are welcome.
 Contact Mark Wells for more information.

 Spiritual Formation for Discipleship Group